GoogleChrome/web.dev/src/site/content/en/blog/web-dev-io-2019/index.md

 As we've been building web.dev, we've often said that we want to bring back some of that "HTML5Rocks magic ✨".
 Get people excited about what's possible, and use new services like [Glitch](https://glitch.com) to let them remix and play with running code.
-So for the web.dev blog we're making it our mission to keep things open, experimental, and fun 👩‍🔬
+So for the web.dev blog, we're making it our mission to keep things open, experimental, and fun 👩‍🔬

 ## Wrapping up

-If you want to stay up to date with the latest on web.dev you can click that little subscribe button in the bottom-right corner to join our newsletter, or add the site to your feed reader of choice.
+If you want to stay up to date with the latest on web.dev, you can click that little subscribe button in the bottom-right corner to join our newsletter, or add the site to your feed reader of choice.